Prepares you for careers that require numerical, analytical and problem solving skill

 At Wyke Start, our 2-day taster event in July, each of your subjects will set you some work to complete to help prepare you for the course.
 The work is available to download on https://www.wyke.ac.uk/wyke-start-summer-work

 As an Economics student, you can enter national essay writing competitions and investment banking experiences.
-You will have the opportunity to hear from a range of external speakers who visit the college alongside planned student visits including revision conferences at Hull University.
-We have visited Amazon and Arco over the last year and have plans to visit Siemens over the forthcoming academic year.
+You will have the opportunity to hear from a range of external speakers who visit the college, including from The Bank of England and Government Economic Service.
+Students also get the opportunity to go to Frontier Economics, a leading Economics think tank in London.